FAQ for Complainants

 If you are experiencing an emergency, you should call University Police immediately at 911 or 919.515.3000.

-It is a separate violation of the Code to retaliate against any person making a report of relationship violence, sexual misconduct, or stalking, or against any person participating in the investigation procedure involving these reports.
-Retaliation includes threats, harassment, intimidation, and/or coercion and should be reported to Student Conduct.
+It is a separate violation of section 10.15 of the Code for any Student, Student Group or Student Organization to retaliate against any person making a report of Interpersonal Violence or Sexual Misconduct, or against any person participating in the investigation procedure involving these reports.
+Retaliation includes threats, harassment, intimidation, and/or coercion and should be reported promptly to the Office of Student Conduct.

 What if the incident occurred off campus?

-The Code applies to conduct that occurs on University premises, at University-sponsored activities, and to off-campus conduct that adversely affects the university community, its missions, programs, or the pursuit of its objectives.
-The university will investigate reports of relationship violence, sexual misconduct or stalking which occur on or off campus.
+The Code applies to conduct that occurs on University premises, at University-sponsored activities, and to off-campus conduct (whether in NC, another state or a foreign country) that adversely affects the university community, its mission, programs, the pursuit of its objectives, or poses a serious risk of danger to, or disruption or interference with, a member of the university community.
+The university will investigate reports of interpersonal violence or sexual misconduct which occur on or off campus.

 What types of services or accommodations can Student Conduct provide me?